Boubacar7/ptfastro/src/content/work/nested/mission0.md

 description: |
   I worked for the Direction Générale de l'Aviation Civile (DGAC) as a DevOps Architect, proposing and building a technical architecture to migrate applications running on virtual machines to containerized platforms.
 tags:
+  - Design
   - Openshift
-  - HP baremetal
-  - Gitlab
-  - artifactory
-  - Kyverno
-  - Ansible
-  - Loki
-  - ArgoCD
+  - CI/CD
-  - Kasten
+  - Backup/Restore
   - Ceph Storage
 ---
 ## DevOps Architect